carbon-language/carbon-lang/docs/design/pattern-matching.md

 ### Pattern matching as function overload resolution

-The argument list to a function in Carbon is a pattern.
+The parameter list to a function in Carbon is a pattern.
 Functions may be overloaded by defining functions with the same name but different patterns.
 Example: